Dear readers of ADxS.org, please forgive the disruption.

 Cortisol activates the immune defense against foreign bodies (bacteria, parasites):54

-• The TH-2 cytokines promoted by cortisol repel extracellular pathogens (bacteria, parasites) and promote basophils, mast cells, and eosinophils, which can promote allergies when they are in excess.
+• The TH-2 cytokines promoted by cortisol ward off extracellular pathogens (bacteria, parasites) and promote basophils, mast cells and eosinophils, which can promote allergies if excessive.

-• The shift from TH1 inhibition to TH2 promotion triggered by cortisol is also called TH1/TH2 shift
+• The change from TH1 inhibition to TH2 promotion triggered by cortisol is also known as the TH1/TH2 shift

-Too much cortisol (hypercortisolism), which is typical in ADHD-I, is therefore allergy-promoting.54
+Too much cortisol (hypercortisolism), as is typical in ADHD-I, is therefore conducive to allergies.54

-“Allergic” asthma, on the other hand, seems to be more of an inflammatory response, which is a typical consequence of hypocortisolism, such as occurs in ADHD-HI.
+“Allergic” asthma, on the other hand, seems to be more of an inflammatory reaction, which is a typical consequence of hypocortisolism, such as occurs in ADHD-HI.

 24. Overtraining

-• Elevated basal cortisol levels and a decreased cortisol stress response to further physical exertion
+• Increased basal cortisol levels and a reduced cortisol stress response to further physical stress

 and partly

-• Decreased basal cortisol levels and increased cortisol stress response to further physical stress.66
+• Reduced basal cortisol levels and an increased cortisol stress response to further physical stress.66

-These two response profiles could support the present hypothesis of different stress phenotypes in humans.
-Consistent with this would be that a flattened cortisol response in the overtraining state could be attributed to a
+These two response profiles could support this hypothesis of different stress phenotypes in humans.
+It would be compatible with this hypothesis that a flattened cortisol response in the overtraining state could be attributed to a

 • Reduced ACTH stimulation67

-• Decreased ACTH sensitivity of the adrenal cortex.68
+• Reduced ACTH sensitivity of the adrenal cortex.68

-The explanation with different stress phenotypes, as they are also known in healthy persons and in some mental disorders (ADHD-I/ADHD-HI; melancholic/atypical depression), seems to be more conclusive than the explanations of the flattened cortisol response to physical overload by means of69
+The explanation with different stress phenotypes, as they are also known in healthy people and in some mental disorders (ADHD-I/ADHD-HI; melancholic/atypical depression), seems in any case more conclusive than the explanations of the flattened cortisol response to physical overload by means of69

 • Reversible adrenocortical insufficiency